mykle1/MMM-ISS/README.md

 ## MMM-ISS

-See when the International Space Station is visible.
+Know when the International Space Station is visible.
 Based on your latitude and longitude.

+## Cool fact

+The International Space Station travels in orbit around Earth at a speed of roughly 17,150 miles per hour (that's about 5 miles per second!).
+This means that the Space Station orbits Earth (and sees a sunrise) once every 92 minutes!

 ## What you get